-When a protocol has been applied to a port, a blue box corresponding to the protocol will appear under the port, as shown below.
+When a protocol has been applied to a port, a blue box corresponding to the protocol will appear under the port.

 Note: Hardware appliances will apply some mappings to the PCI slot instead of individual ports, enabling the protocol for all ports on the card in that slot.